dholt/openstack-lab/README.md

 ## Configuring devstack for GPU passthrough

-_The devstack setup script is destructive, you should not run this on a machine you care about_
+_WARNING: The devstack setup script makes a large number of changes to the system where it's run, you should not run this on a machine you care about_

 ### Links:
 * Devstack: https://github.com/openstack-dev/devstack